gradycooke/Games/README.md

 - Turn-based interaction in the console
 - Win detection for rows, columns, and diagonals
 - Two AI modes: first-available or random move selection
-- Input validation and friendly error handling
+- Input validation and error handling

 ---